ShinyGible/shiny/README.md

   And then, you could help me to update the data easy, that's really great!

   ※
-  If you are not sure whether you have made a mistake,
+  If you are not sure whether you will make a mistake,
   you can copy the spreadsheet to your own Google spreadsheet.
   And then change the custom data url to your spreadsheet and just give it a try.

 ### D. use your google spreadsheet

   you need to get the spreadsheet public url, the easiest method is:
   `https://opensheet.elk.sh/spreadsheet_id/tab_name`
   just change the `spreadsheet_id/tab_name` with your google spreadsheet page.
   And then, you could update spreadsheet by yourself.